This post may contain affiliate links and I earn a small commission from qualifying purchases. For more information please read my disclosure policy.

 8. Prevention of kidney stones

-Since hibiscus infusion is a diuretic, it is studied in connection with the renal system and the urinary system.
+Since hibiscus tea is a diuretic, it is studied in connection with the renal system and the urinary system.
 One study found that this infusion would reduce the occurrence of compounds involved in the formation of kidney stones .

 Side effects and contraindications

-The biggest problem is the effect of hibiscus infusion in pregnant women.
+The biggest problem is the effect of hibiscus tea in pregnant women.
 In fact, the infusion of hibiscus is inmenagogue, that is, it can provoke the appearance of menstruation.
 This effect can be potentially beneficial for women with irregular menstruation, but can cause premature births when this drink is consumed by pregnant women.
 In general, it is also not recommended to consume it at the time of breastfeeding.

 What is Hibiscus Tea Good For